daffinm/audio-cache-test/README.md

 ## Latest news

 * App has been updated to add video and to enable experimentation with different audio formats and preload settings to see if any of this makes a difference.
+It does not seem to.

 ## Background reading
 * https://developers.google.com/web/tools/workbox/guides/advanced-recipes#cached-av